 Some lenders will issue a loan to almost anyone who applies, regardless of whether they can afford that loan or not.
 Other lenders will run a soft credit check, verify a borrower’s income, or perform other underwriting measures to ensure that borrowers can reasonably pay back the money they’re borrowing.

-If you have bad credit and need a loan to cover emergency expenses, find a lender who checks your ability to repay.
+If you have bad credit and need a loan to cover emergency expenses, consider a lender who checks your ability to repay.
 It’ll help you steer clear of a dangerous payday debt trap and stay on the road to getting debt-free.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.